akashkhatkale/dsa-sde-sheet/README.md

 Contains DSA questions to crack interviews at Big Companies and Startups.

-The website is still incompleted as it has less less number of questions right now.
+The website is still incompleted and under construction as it has less less number of questions right now.

 Everyday 2-3 questions will be added.